People do not buy hours

 The proposition that “time is money” is over 250 years old and attributed to Benjamin Franklin, however, clocks do not write cheques and you don’t attract and retain clients by selling hours.
 Instead Pryor Portfolio Management propose to sell solutions, service and value.

-- Sharing the risk, by paying towards a fixed structure projects experience and confidence in the advisers ability to deliver for those fees.
-Clients will feel that you must know what you are doing otherwise we would not have commited to it.
+Sharing the risk, by paying towards a fixed structure projects experience and confidence in the advisers ability to deliver for those fees.
+Clients will feel that you must know what you are doing otherwise we would not have committed to it.

 How Pryor Portfolio Management are paid